carlos-molina/contraval/README.md

    does not allow the seller to double charge the buyer or that the latter does not get items for free.
 3. Build the executable model of your smart contract and test it.
+There are other techniques that can be used for verification of executable code (for example, symbolic execution) but we are following testing here.
 Test (exercise) the actual implementation deployed in the actual infrastructure.
 If possible, exercise all the executions sequences encoded in the smart contract--this is perfectly possible for